zchinet30/PXLink/README.md

 # Xlink
-Xlink is a Python script that uses Gromacs to automatically perfom simulation crosslinking and generate atomistic model of aromatic polyamide membrane separation layer.
+Xlink is a Python script that uses GROMACS (version 4.6 or higher) to automatically perfom simulation crosslinking and generate atomistic model of aromatic polyamide membrane separation layer.
 Currently it can use trimesic acid and m-Phenylenediamine as monomers.

 # How to use: